 Even if you do marry, or do not have a partner, there are steps you need to take both to secure your own future and to protect the people that you care about.
 Estate planning involves much more than just deciding who gets your assets after you are gone.
 If you want to ensure that you can have the appropriate name used at your funeral and on your headstone – an issue for some transgender people with unsupportive families – or if you want to make sure you don’t get unwanted care at the end of your life, you need a plan.

-How Does LGBT Estate Planning Work?
+How Does LGBTQ Estate Planning Work?

-LGBT estate planning involves finding an attorney who understands the unique issues faced by lesbians, gay individuals, bisexual individuals, and transgender individuals.
+LGBTQ estate planning involves finding an attorney who understands the unique issues faced by lesbians, gay individuals, bisexual individuals, and transgender individuals.
 You not only need a lawyer who understands general estate planning laws, but also an attorney who can handle more complicated situations such as shared non-biological children who have not been adopted, or property owned separately before gay marriage became legal.

 Once you have found an attorney, you should carefully discuss your goals and your concerns.
 If you are worried that your family won’t recognize your true gender identity, or if you are concerned about your will being contested or guardianship of your children being challenged, you need to discuss these issues with your lawyer.
-An attorney familiar with LGBT estate planning can also help you to raise concerns that you may not be aware of and to identify the important legal tools you can use to protect yourself.
+An attorney familiar with LGBTQ estate planning can also help you to raise concerns that you may not be aware of and to identify the important legal tools you can use to protect yourself.